libertywing/yanwang.github.io/index.md

 <!--
 ## Opening Positions
-I have some intern positions available at miHoYo.
-If you have any interests or enquires, please feel free to sent me an email. please refer to [Recruitment link](https://campus.mihoyo.com/#/campus/position/193) for more details. -->
+We are hiring (Full-time employees and Interns)!
+If you  1) have a strong background in the area of NLP research or engineering, 2) have a passion to save the world as a tech otaku, and 3) are not an overachiever  (卷王).
+Please contact me!
+Please feel free to send me an email if you have any enquires.

 ## Selected Publications (*=corresponding author)

 #### Retrieval-Guided Dialogue Generation
+- Tian Lan, Deng Cai, Yan Wang, Heyan Huang, Xian-Ling Mao.
+Copy is All You Need.
+ICLR 2023 [[paper](https://openreview.net/pdf?id=CROlOA9Nd8C)]

 - Shuming Shi, Enbo Zhao, Duyu Tang, Yan Wang, Piji Li, Wei Bi, Haiyun Jiang, Guoping Huang, Leyang Cui, Xinting Huang, Cong Zhou, Yong Dai, Dongyang Ma.
 Effidit: Your AI Writing Assistant.
-Arxiv [[paper](https://arxiv.org/pdf/2206.07956.pdf)]
+ACL 2023 [[paper](https://arxiv.org/pdf/2206.07956.pdf)]

 - Ziqian Dai, Jianwei Yu, Yan Wang*, Nuo Chen, Yanyao Bian, Guangzhi Li, Deng Cai, Dong Yu.
 Automatic Prosody Annotation with Pre-Trained Text-Speech Model.
 Interspeech 2022 [[paper](https://arxiv.org/pdf/2206.07956.pdf)]